HandongHCI/HandongHCI.github.io/Courses/HCI02.md

 <br><br><br>

-**C. HCI facility our department (or prof. Lee) has, so that students might use for their term-project!**
+**C. HCI facility/devices in our department**

+Students may use some of these for their term project!

 - Tello or Tello Edu
 	- requirements: Python
 	- qty
 		- Tello: 20
-		- Tello Edu: three
+		- Tello Edu: 3
 	- details: [DJI's GitHub](https://github.com/dji-sdk/Tello-Python)
 	- possible applications
 		- Tello Swarm